 - Does the air feel warm or hot?

-- Is there any equipment that produces steam?
+- Are there any equipment generating steam?

 - Are employees sedentary in cool or cold environments?

-- Is respiratory protection being worn?
+- Is respiratory protection being used?

 Thermal Hazard Controls

-Elimination and substitution
+Elimination and Substitution

 Engineering and Isolation